Teacher Perception of New Technology Use at School

 The response to research question one (R1) as it comes out in the findings of the research is that there are a lot of developments in the realms of education that are indicators of the fact that a lot is being done in terms of promoting the ability of teachers to adopt and use new media tools in learning in Central Valley, California in the United States.
 Among the responses that point at the observation is the finding that teachers in schools covered in the research study are getting familiar with new media tools because of how they are embracing the adoption of computer use and computer technology in communication.
 The other finding is that the stakeholders in the realms of education have been active in terms of promoting an environment that is adaptive to new technology, which also points at a positive look at technology adoption in learning by teachers in Central Valley, California in the United States.

 The second research question (R2) seeks to establish the essence of integrating efforts to ensure that there is success in terms of the adoption of new media tools in learning in schools.
 Of greater essence in this question is the fact that new media tools cannot be fully adopted by teachers in discharging learning in schools when there is no resounding cooperation between the teachers and the educational administrators as far as the adoption and deployment of these tools in learning and the achievement of positive results are concerned.
 This research question (R2) guides the research towards establishing the need for promoting a collaborative environment in schools when it comes to the adoption of new media tools in learning in schools in the United States.
 Teachers cannot work in an isolated environment because their ability to deliver is dependent on the structures that are set by all the other stakeholders in the education environment.
-This means that the opinions of teachers can be effectively established when the teachers are placed within the education environment where each support element as far as the adoption of technology is assessed in the research is concerned.
+This implies that when instructors are positioned inside the educational setting where every support component for the use of technology is evaluated in the study, their opinions can be successfully established.

 The findings of the research question show that the integration of new media tools in learning still faces several challenges.
 This assertion comes from the outcomes of the research, which point out that teachers are impeded by the level of technology adoption among them and the fact that the curriculum that has been put in place to aid in new media technology adoption in learning has not been fully accepted and embraced by all teachers.
 In other words, there are still a lot of gaps as far as the discharge of education based on new technology is concerned.
 Based on the findings of this research, it is apparent that the system of administration in schools has not fully put in place structures that can see the delivery of learning using new media technology.